Kitware/CMake/Help/manual/cmake-presets.7.rst

   presets by default (except ``name``, ``hidden``, ``inherits``, ``description``, and ``displayName``), but can override them as desired.
-If multiple ``inherits`` presets provide conflicting values for the same field, the earlier preset in the ``inherits`` list will be preferred.
+If multiple ``inherits`` presets provide conflicting values for the same field, the earlier preset in the ``inherits`` array will be preferred.

   A preset can only inherit from another preset that is defined in the